What

 - Overview.
 Helps to see the big picture and relationships between issues.

-Strengths of Mind Mapping software.
+Strengths of MM software.
 Benefits

 - On a technical level.